 B. Use a chain hoist or a forklift to raise the door into position within the frame.
-Make sure to use a padding material to protect the finish on the door from the chain or the lift's arms.
+Make sure to use a protect the finish on the door from the chain or the lift's arms.

-CAUTION: Ensure that the hoist or the forklift is rated to lift the door's weight.
+\ CAUTION: Ensure that the hoist or the forklift is rated to lift the door's weight.